-Instead of turning to gimmicky supplements and products, starting with the food you’re putting into your body is a great way to fight this annoying phenomenon and avoid future bloating.
+Instead of turning to gimmicky supplements and products, starting with the food you’re putting into your body is a great way to debloat and fight this annoying phenomenon and avoid future bloating.

-Lucky for all of us, there are tons of delicious, readily-available, healthy foods that stop belly bloat.
+Lucky for all of us, there are tons of delicious, readily available, belly bloat fighting foods.

 What Causes Bloating?